sauravtanwar786/Real-time_fraud_detection_system/README.md

-# Realtime Credit Card Fraud Detection System
+# Real Time Data Replication using Change Data Capture
-This repository implements a real-time credit card fraud detection pipeline using Debezium, Kafka, Spark and Cassandra.
+This repository implements a real-time credit card fraud detection pipeline using Debezium, Kafka, Spark and minio.
 A realtime data replication service using Debezium and Kafka replicates transaction data and processing via Spark Stremaing job.
 Meanwhile, classified transaction records will be displayed on the dashboard for visualization.

 ## Project Design